Peter and Catharine Whyte: Later years

 Throughout the 1950s and 1960s, Peter and Catharine traveled extensively and continued to paint and draw.
 They dedicated their lives primarily to painting the Canadian Rockies, and to collecting local art and historical material.
 They enjoyed entertaining their numerous friends, who regularly stopped over for tea, conversation, and laughter.

 Catharine's responsibilities managing their home took precedence over her painting.
 She did not create a major painting after 1939.
 She once wrote: "I have decided that life is a balancing of things.
 If you want one thing you have to give up another, you just can't have or do all you want, and it means trying to figure out which of the alternatives to choose.
 Peter and I have our life into the kind where we work as a team and we do practically everything together.
 We like it that way and feel we do better doing things together."

 In 1952, Peter was diagnosed with cataracts in both eyes.
 Complicated by an ongoing bout with alcoholism, Peter struggled for the next six years, trying to paint everything he could while the eyes could still see.
 After a second cataract operation, Peter continued to produce large canvases of the Stoney peoples, many of which ended up in the Luxton Museum established by Norman Luxton.

 In 1958, Peter and Catharine formed a foundation (originally named Wa-Che-Yo-Cha-Pa) to ensure the survival of their collection.
 This decision led to the amazing collection that would become one of the more important in North America.

-Following Peter’s death on December 3, 1966, Catharine began a new life on her own, focusing her energies on community, travel, and conservation.
+Following Peter's death on December 3, 1966, Catharine began a new life on her own, focusing her energies on community, travel, and conservation.
 She also rediscovered her passion for skiing, which reintroduced her to a life of youthful enthusiasm.
 At the age of 63, she received her pilot's license from the Chinook Flying School.
 She became an important patron of the arts, providing significant financial support to the Banff Center.
 Catharine also gave significant funding to the I.D.E.A. project, Intercultural Development and Education through the Arts.
 She continued to support the Stoney people, both financially and through her support of their arts and crafts.
-In 1970, the Stoney people honored her by making her a blood sister and giving her the name Princess White Shield.
+In 1970, the Stoney people honoured her by making her a blood sister and giving her the name Princess White Shield.

 In her later years, Catharine Whyte received many honors, including an Honorary Doctorate from the University of Calgary in 1969, Outstanding Citizen of the Year by the Banff Kiwanis Club in 1969, and the Award of Merit from the Historical Society of Alberta in 1978.
 That same year, she received Canada's highest civilian honor, the Order of Canada.

 Catharine Whyte died of cancer on March 7, 1979, in Banff, Alberta, Canada.
 She was 72 years old.